mcd500/arduino-commandliners/README.md

 MONITOR_BAUDRATE = 115200
 AVRDUDE_PROGRAMMER = arduino # choose it from upload.protocol in boards.txt
 ```

+The MCU could be chosen from `atmega32u4 atmega328p atmega168 atmega2560 atmega1280 atmegang atmega8 attiny85`.

+The values to select the VARIANT are listed at  `${ARDUINO_DIR}/hardware/arduino/avr/variants`.

+It have to have Arduino version in `-DARDUINO=10813` at `ARD_CFLAGS`.
+The version `1.8.13` will be `10813`, 1.5.0 will be `10500`.

+The `-DARDUINO_ARCH_AVR` must be defined to use some of the libraries.

+The `-DARDUINO_AVR_UNO -` is not really needed, I put it there just because genuine Arduino adds it.

+The `AVRDUDE_PROGRAMMER` must have correct value each board for avrdude to upload the binary correctly.
+The values could be found from the upload.protocol in boards.txt.
+The boards.txt could be found at `${ARDUINO_DIR}/hardware/arduino/avr/boards.txt`.

 * Pro Micro 5V 16MHz from SparkFun
 ```